 All cooked in a homely manner that fills your belly and keeps you going through the day.
-These foods are what make our everyday meals, and are also to begin with, one of the reasons why Greek diet is considered very healthy.
+These foods are what make our everyday meals, and are also, to begin with, one of the reasons why Greek diet is considered very healthy.

 I picked my top 10 favorite Greek Vegan recipes to share with you, and hopefully broaden your everyday meal options.

 In a Vegan diet, the lack of dairy and animal protein may sometimes leave you with a growling stomach.
 Rice can make up for this, giving you a very satisfying and energy-boosting meal.
 These Rice Stuffed Veggies aka Yemista, are an absolute must in this case.
 They're slowly baked in the oven, stuffed with a fresh vegetable, mint, & rice filling, and potatoes on the sides.
 Yummy...

 About 1,5 grams of protein per 100 grams of Gemista.
 Or 10 grams per portion.

 2. Traditional Greek Stuffed Vine Leaves

 And if you are up for some rice stuffed vegetables, you can give it a go and try stuffing some vine leaves for a change.
 These Vine Leaves are preserved in brine and are ready to be cooked.
 As for the filling, it’s made with rice, pine nuts, and dill.
 Very delicious indeed.
 All slowly cooked and served with a fresh lemon sauce.

 About 7 grams of protein per 100 grams of Stuffed Vine Leaves.